 - Jeeves and Wooster!
 I have recently re-encountered the delights of the omnipotent Jeeves and the totally gormless Bertie Wooster.
 Overdrive has a selection of full-cast BBC Radio 4 plays recorded in the 1970s and 1980s with a host of British lovies.
 Lots of fun.

 - Orphan Black.
 Bit scared of spoilers here but I'll give a few clues.
 Sci-Fi.
 Thriller.
 Eugenics.
 Clones.
 Secrets.
 Love.
 Loyalty.
-Now on its fourth series it stars Tatiana Malsany who is incredible.
+The fifth and final series is now available at Christchurch City Libraries.
 Watch.

 - Jim Crace.
 A phenomenal writer.
-His last novel Harvest was short-listed for the 2013 Man Booker prize but got beaten out by New Zealand's Eleanor Catton.
+Harvest was short-listed for the 2013 Man Booker prize but got beaten out by New Zealand's Eleanor Catton.
+Grrrr.
 Being Dead is the book of all books but given that it tells the tale of a murdered couple decomposing on an isolated beach I realise it may not be everyone's cup of char!
+Jim was threatening to make Harvest his last novel but he has had a change of heart and The Melody is due in 2018.
+Hurrah!